 Mr. Turner had a tour of the Sunshine Division food and clothing banks.
 He encouraged other CRC members to tour the facility

-He asked staff about if people background are being checked when they go there and the staff said no
+He asked staff about if people are being background checked when they go there and the staff said no

 He would like the workgroup to start brainstorming on doing outreach in different parts of Portland